The Recursive Mind: Why Intelligence Creates Existential Dread

 Notice the pattern?
 Each time you fail to find a solution within a domain, you shift to a higher, broader domain.
 Table → restaurant → neighborhood → city → fundamental chemistry.
 This domain-shifting is fundamental to intelligence—it's how we avoid getting stuck.

-The Assumption Trap
+The Generalization Trap

 But there's another mechanism at play that accelerates our journey toward existential questions: the strengthening of generalized assumptions.